nobodyyzhao/nobodyyzhao.github.io/_pages/about.md

 I am a postdoc at Swinburne University under the supervision of Prof. Jinjun Chen.
 During my PhD I was advised by Prof. Jinjun Chen at Swinburne University of Technology.
 I focus on Differential Privacy.

-Before that I got an Master degree advised by Prof. Yongzhuang Wei from Guilin University of Electronic Technology, China and obtained Bachelor of Science in Information Security from Xi'an University of Posts and Telecommunications.
+Before that I got a Master degree advised by Prof. Yongzhuang Wei from Guilin University of Electronic Technology, China and obtained Bachelor of Science in Information Security from Xi'an University of Posts and Telecommunications.

-## My research Interests
+## My Research Interests
 Differential Privacy (DP): DP Theory and DP Adaptations in Scenarios.
 Objective: to improve the trade-offs between privacy and accuracy, to study the interplay between DP and other ethical characteristics including security and fairness.